 With the viewpoint of "A Tet holiday without homework", the Principal of Tran Dai Nghia Secondary and High School said that he has deployed to all teachers of the school the regulation of not assigning homework in any form to students.
 Besides, in the first week of returning to school after Tet, teachers also do not conduct regular tests, which will make students feel tired and pressured.

-The principal of Tay Thanh High School also requested that in the first week of returning to school, teachers do not conduct tests or quizzes on students.
+The principal of Tay Thanh High School also requested that in the first week of returning to school, teachers do not test or review old lessons with students.

 Mr. NGUYEN QUANG DAT (Principal of Tay Thanh High School, Tan Phu District, Ho Chi Minh City)